project-dmaestro/hackerrank/sql/easy.md

+### These are answers to Hackerrank's easy-leveled SQL challenges as of 06-21-2022.
+All answers are written in MySQL.

 1. Query all columns for all American cities in the **CITY** table with populations larger than 100000.
 The **CountryCode** for America is USA.
 The **CITY** table is described as follows:

 <img src = "https://s3.amazonaws.com/hr-challenge-images/8137/1449729804-f21d187d0f-CITY.jpg" width="200">